 Cost Of Adding A Name

 The cost of adding names to land titles is relatively low.
 At Kahane Law Office we always look to include flat rate fee pricing.
-The cost for adding a name to land titles starts at $500.
-This fee includes the usual disbursements, meaning a title search, couriers, land title fees for registering the transfer and legal fees.
-Please note that this fee is based on the new land title fees increased by the provincial government on January 1, 2020.
+Our fee includes the usual disbursements, meaning a title search, couriers, land title fees for registering the transfer and legal fees.
 If completed in the same registration process, no additional cost applies to adding more than one person to the title to your property.
-Conversely, this costs reflects the change to just one property.
-If you own multiple properties under separate, unrelated titles, each title requires a transfer of land.
+Conversely, our costs reflects the change to just one property.
+If you own multiple properties under separate or unrelated titles, each title requires an individual transfer of land.

 Land Titles in Alberta requires specific information when adding names to land titles.
 In order to add a name to the title to your property, we require the following information:

 - Name of current property owner on title;

 - The address of the property you want to add a name to;